 The Easy Way should be used temporarily — using Stayman and Jacoby are much more accurate ways to bid after a 1NT opening, but if they are introduced too soon, bridge can become very complicated and discouraging for someone who is just starting to learn bridge.

 Using Stayman and Jacoby Transfers can be a stumbling block for beginners.
 When you have played for a while and feel confident enough, you should be ready to switch from the “Easy Way” and incorporate Stayman and transfers into your bidding.
 Often, you will end up at the same contract, but not always.
 Besides being more accurate, the most important difference is that the Declarer will usually be the same player who opened 1NT, which may give your side an advantage by keeping the stronger 1NT hand hidden.
-Stayman and Jacoby transfers require the use of “codes” (bids that have special meanings).
-Both you and your partner must remember these codes and what they mean — that’s why this method is more difficult than the “Easy Way” above.
+Stayman and Jacoby transfers require the use of artificial bids or “codes” (bids that do not mean that suit and have special meanings).
+Both you and your partner must remember these bids and their meanings — that’s why this method is more difficult than the “Easy Way” above.

 Note: For your amusement, I recommend that you read the story, The Courtship of Miss No Trump, which I created to help teach Stayman and Jacoby in a humorous and hopefully memorable way.
-My students liked it!
 The article was published in the ACBL Bridge Bulletin, May 2014 edition.

 “The Courtship of Miss No Trump“